pluralsight/guides/how-to-not-have-node-js-repl-say-undefined-after-every-command/article.md

 http://stackoverflow.com/questions/34972737/how-to-avoid-undefined-output-from-node-repl

-(feel free to upvote this question as it already has at least one downvote on it for apparently being too simple for the SO community)
+(feel free to up-vote this question as it already has at least one downvote on it for apparently being too simple for the SO community)